Overseas and interstate applicants

 - have a Visa that qualifies them for non-fee paying local enrolment entitlement.

-Note: Residential Colleges or boarding houses cannot be used for a verified WA home address and/or primary parent or carer.
+Note: Residential colleges or boarding houses cannot be used for a verified WA home address or primary parent or carer.

 Inability to meet one or more of the above criteria will result in an offer of placement being withdrawn.
-Once the criteria is met and approved the Department of Education WA you can enrol your child at the school.
+Once the criteria is met and approved by the Department of Education WA, you can enrol your child at the school.